 semicircular pond in Hang Kenh Communal House

 The two side gates have roofs above with 2 roof levels, 8 roofs.
-Nghi Mon gate is attached to the surrounding wall of the communal house.
+Nghi Mon Gate is attached to the communal house’s surrounding wall.

-The yard of Hang Kenh communal house is wide, paved with Bat Trang bricks, surrounding the yard is a system of low walls, like flower walls.
-On both sides of the yard are two Ta Vu and Huu Vu buildings, placed on a base 3 steps higher than the ground.
+The yard of Hang Kenh communal house is wide, paved with Bat Trang bricks, and surrounded by a system of low walls, like flower walls.
+On both sides of the yard are two Ta Vu and Huu Vu buildings, set on a base 3 steps above the ground.

 yard in Hang Kenh Communal House in Hai Phong

-The two buildings have the same shape, including 3 compartments, 2 wings, 2 roofs; the gables protrude two pillars; the 3 middle compartments are panel doors, the 2 side compartments are built with walls with circular ventilation holes.
+The two buildings have the same shape, including 3 compartments, 2 wings, and 2 roofs; the gables protrude with 2 pillars; the 3 middle compartments have panel doors, and the 2 side compartments are built with walls featuring circular ventilation holes.

 Van Tu in Hang Kenh Communal House

-In particular, there is the Van Tu or Van Mieu construction located on the right side of the communal house, including the Front Hall and the Back Hall.
-The Back Hall is the place to worship Confucius and the altars of some famous Confucian scholars such as Chu Van An (1292-1370); Nguyen Binh Khiem (1491-1585); Tran Tat Van (1428-1527); Le Ich Moc (1458-1583).
+In particular, the Van Tu, or Van Mieu, construction is located on the right side of the communal house, comprising the Front Hall and the Back Hall.
+The Back Hall is the place to worship Confucius and the altars of famous Confucian scholars, including Chu Van An (1292-1370), Nguyen Binh Khiem (1491-1585), Tran Tat Van (1428-1527), and Le Ich Moc (1458-1583).

-Hang Kenh Communal House has up to 368 large and small carvings (openwork carvings) assembled into large panels in the communal house (252 inside, 116 outside).
+Hang Kenh Communal House has up to 368 large and small carvings (openwork carvings) assembled into large panels (252 inside, 116 outside).

 inside Hang Kenh Communal House

 Similar to the famous communal houses in the Northern Delta, the carvings here are shown on wooden architectural components such as the headboard, beams, levers, and on the arched door system.
-The carvings can be divided into layers with different contents, or interwoven, with the dragon image as the main theme… The content of the carvings mainly describes natural scenes.
+The carvings can be divided into layers with different contents, or interwoven, with the dragon image as the main theme… The carvings mainly depict natural scenes.

 Hang Kenh Communal House

-In Hang Kenh communal house, there are countless carvings from the Four Sacred Beasts include: Dragon, Unicorn, Turtle, Phoenix, to animals close to humans such as birds, horses….
+In Hang Kenh communal house, there are countless carvings from the Four Sacred Beasts, including: Dragon, Unicorn, Turtle, Phoenix, to animals close to humans, such as birds, horses….

 Hang Kenh Communal House